Kaoffie/cocoa-specs/README.md

 It is important to note that the phonetic outlines, based on the base chords in the table above, will still be provided when there are no conflicts to disambiguate.

-### Exceptions for a~e

-The "a~e" pattern is stroked as `AEF`, like so:

-- base: `PWAEFS`
-- rate: `RAEFT`
-- taste: `TA*EFS`
-- fame: `TPAEFPL`

-Note that clusters containing multiple consonants can also be matched with the "~" wildcard.

-This is mainly to avoid conflicts with the "ai" vowel spelling, which often is pronounced the same way.
-However, there is one single exception to this rule - when used with `-P`, this can conflict with any syllables ending with "-each", such as "teach" and "tape".
-Thus for /p/ specifically, we will stick to the base chord:

-- tape: `TAEUP`

-Additionally, the `AEF` pattern does not apply to other similar patterns with a silent "e":

-- praise: `PRAEUS`, not `PRAEFS` or `PRAEUFS`
-- prose: `PROES`, not `PROEFS`

 ### Vowels before R

 Rhotic vowels generally follow the same rules as the two categories above, but with an additional `-R` added at the back.